 The following individuals make up the genetics/hereditary breast cancer clinic team:

-Clinic Director: Dr. Steven Narod, MD, FRCP
+Physician Lead: Dr. Steven Narod, MD, FRCP

 Genetic Counsellors can assess personal and family medical history to determine if an individual may have an increased risk for developing certain types of cancers.
 A Genetic Counsellor will discuss whether the cancer in a family may be hereditary, and if genetic testing is appropriate.
 Where warranted, genetic testing will be arranged and results and implications discussed.
 Genetic Counsellors can also provide information and support to an individual and their family, regarding the different options on how to best manage and reduce the risk of developing certain types of cancers.